azekeprofit/azekeprofit.github.io/README.md

 Having been a professional developer for two decades, outside of work i wrote various scripts and tools for my hobbies.
 Having an ability to make a program that can do things to a document/file or to a another webpage is increasingly useful and time-saving.

 # Language learning
+## Showing several language subtitles on Youtube

-One of these scripts is [Youtube Multi](youtube%20multi.user.js?raw=true).
-It replaces default "CC/Subtitles" button  on Youtube playback bar with my own that can show multiple language captions on at the same time, provided video has them:
+[Youtube Multi](youtube%20multi.user.js?raw=true) replaces default "CC/Subtitles" button on Youtube with my own that can show multiple language captions on at the same time, provided video has them:

 ![screenshot of Youtube Multi](youtube%20multi.jpg)